A Poet Who Can Sew

 Venera: Venera Kazarova is a poet who can sew.

-WTC: How did you get into custom design?
+WTC: How did you get into costume design?

 V: Initially I’m a costume designer and received formal education in this field, so I was supposed to create clothes for wearing, but somehow I just started feeling that all my designes are more then clothes for me, they have they mood, they are able to feel & more of this, they are speaking with me telling me something I feel responsable to convey.
 So my way started with experimenting with materials and shape and then completely went beyond the costume itself.